AndroidGuys

 in News

 Google VP Andy Rubin recently spent some time speaking with the Silicon Valley Mercury News where he shared a few details about the future of the mobile platform.
-Rubin acknowledged the rapid maturity of Android and how it has kept developers and OEMs up at night.
-After what seems like a new release every few months, he expects to see Android updates slow down to once a year.
-Not terribly groundbreaking news as we’ve pretty much expected that around here.
-Still, it’s nice to see Google put this out there for handset makers and carriers to look forward to.
+Rubin acknowledged the rapid maturity of Android and how it had kept developers and OEMs up at night.
+After what seemed like a new release every few months, he expected to see Android updates slow to once a year.
+Not terribly groundbreaking news, but it was good to see Google put it on the record for handset makers and carriers.

-The obvious comparison here is the iPhone with their annual rollout of OS updates.
-Fortunately for us, Google and pals release more than one form factor per year.
-Innovations in processors, screens, and all around awesomeness do not have to wait.
-Handset manufacturers are free to push out new phones whenever they see fit.
-The best part of this is that it addresses and possibly eliminates the biggest gripe about Android – fragmentation legacy devices.
-How great will it be when nearly every phone on the market has the same build and everyone has access to the same apps?
+The obvious comparison was the iPhone with its annual OS update cycle.
+The difference with Android: Google and its partners could still release multiple form factors per year.
+Innovations in processors, screens, and hardware didn’t have to wait for a software milestone.
+The best part of a slower update cadence was that it addressed the biggest gripe about Android: fragmentation legacy devices.
+Having nearly every phone on the market share the same build would give everyone access to the same apps.

 Tags: Andy Rubin